marcoguido/php-docker-boilerplate/Readme.md

 	- Head to `Preferences | Languages & Frameworks | PHP | Servers` and add a new server with the `+` icon
 	- Name it `maize-docker` and as the host, set the url of the current site, then check the `Use port mappings` checkbox
 	- Under the "Project files" section, add as the `Absolute path on the server`, paste `/var/www/html/PROJECT-DIR` related to the root directory of the project
+	- Repeat the last 2 steps for each virtual host that the `hub` module has to expose
-	- Click then on `Apply`
+	- After the last iteration, click on `Apply`
-	- Add as new run configuration this command `docker-machine start develop && docker-compose up -d` and use it to start everything on each system reboot
+9. On each system reboot, in terminal run `docker-machine start develop` then `cd` to this directory (the one containing the `docker-compose.yml` file) and execute `docker-compose up -d`.
-	- Access the main application container when needed by typing in a terminal pointing to the directory holding the `docker-compose.yml` file `docker-compose run php bash`
+10. Access the main application container when needed by typing in a terminal pointing to this directory (the one containing the `docker-compose.yml` file) `docker-compose run php bash`